 Leadership Development for High School Students

 The Leadership Institute is an innovative and unique program designed for highly motivated students from around the world.
 This program consists of three foundational elements: academic content, leadership development, and the Action Plan.
 You will work with outstanding faculty, undergraduates, and peers in a highly immersive and interactive program.
-In each course, you will focus intensely on an academic topic: science, international issues, development, global health and social entrepreneurship to name a few.
+In each course, you will focus intensely on an academic topic: science, international issues, development, global health, and social entrepreneurship to name a few.
 It is in the context of exploring and understanding these areas that you will also develop your leadership skills.
 You will:

 - Identify and analyze the strengths and limitations of your current leadership style

-- Strengthen your public speaking skills
+- Strengthen your public-speaking skills

-- Refine your listening skills and problem solving skills
+- Refine your listening and problem-solving skills

 Leadership will be practiced and explored both within and outside the classroom through a variety of workshops, discussions, and activities.
 One highlight of our programs includes an outdoor Challenge Course experience in which students are asked to complete a variety of challenges.
 In this context, students have the opportunity to practice leadership through effective teamwork, communication, and problem-solving.
 Students also participate in workshops during and outside of class on public speaking, listening skills, leadership styles, diversity issues, and the Social Change Model of Leadership.